 - tell you about our services

-We can only use your personal information if we have a legal basis for doing so.
-The legal basis will be recorded on the relevant service area privacy notice.
+We can only use your personal information if we have a lawful basis for doing so.
+The lawful basis will be recorded on the relevant service area privacy notice.

 Sometimes we use personal information that is considered sensitive under the legislation, such as your ethnicity or health condition, which will require extra conditions to be in place before it can be used.
 We can only use this type of personal data if we can meet one of the conditions and this information will be recorded on the relevant privacy notice.